-State tax issues.
-FBA needs to be diligent in this debate to maintain fair and equitable business and personal taxes in California:
+State tax issues – FBA needs to remain diligent in the debate to maintain fair and equitable business and personal taxes in California:

 - Continue to oppose efforts to enact a sales tax on business services.

-Workforce development and identifying a qualified and available source of labor is an increasing challenge.
+Workforce development - identifying a qualified and available source of labor is an increasing challenge.
 FBA will work to support workforce development opportunities that help provide a trained workforce.

 Publicize FBA policy, legislative and regulatory positions.

-- FBA will work to achieve coverage of those positions and opinions in the news media.
+- FBA will work to achieve coverage of our positions and opinions in the news media.

 Continue to explore opportunities to assist the transfer of ownership and property between family members and through successive generations and oppose efforts to make that more difficult.

 Continue to build relationships with key legislators, new legislators and new administration officials and:

 - Produce the 9th Annual Family Business Day and Legislative Conference.

 - Meet one-on-one with key legislators, new legislators, and officials in the Governor’s Office to educate them on the importance of family businesses and the issues that are critical to family businesses.